Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Value Iteration

 \section{Value Iteration}

 A common approach to solving continuous-state POMDPs is to discretise or approximate the continuous components with a grid and use methods for finite-state POMDPs.
 As this may compromise accuracy and leads to an exponential growth in the number of states, we instead aim to operate directly in the continuous domain.
 Since functions over continuous spaces can have arbitrary forms not amenable to computation, we will extend $\alpha$-functions to the setting of NS-POMDPs, aided by the theoretical formulation of~\cite{JMP-NV-MTS-PP:06}, where it was proved that continuous-state POMDPs with discrete observations and actions have a piecewise linear and convex value function.
-Rather than work with Gaussian mixtures as in~\cite{JMP-NV-MTS-PP:06}, which would require approximations, we will directly exploit the structure of the model to induce a finite (polyhedral) representation of the value function.
+Rather than work with Gaussian mixtures as in~\cite{JMP-NV-MTS-PP:06}, which would require approximations, we will directly exploit the structure of the model to induce a finite (polyhedral) representation of the value function, {\revise similarly to~\cite{ZF-RD-NM-RW:04}, which has been shown to outperform discretisation.}

 More specifically, in this section we show that {\em piecewise constant} representations for the perception, reward and transition functions are sufficient for NS-POMDPs under mild assumptions, in the sense that they offer a finite representation and are closed with respect to belief update and the Bellman operator.
 We next propose a value iteration (VI) algorithm that utilises piecewise constant $\alpha$-functions, which does not scale but serves as a basis for designing a practical point-based algorithm in Section~\ref{sec:HSVI}.
 We conclude this section by investigating the convexity and continuity of the value function.